lunarmodules/Penlight/docs/penlight.md

       ....(usage as before)

 There are two kinds of lines in Lapp usage strings which are meaningful; option and parameter lines.
 An option line gives the short option, optionally followed by the corresponding long option.
 A type specifier in parentheses may follow.
-Simularly, a parameter line starts with '<' PARAMETER '>', followed by a type specifier.
+Similarly, a parameter line starts with '<' PARAMETER '>', followed by a type specifier.
 Type specifiers are either of the form '(default ' VALUE ')' or '(' TYPE ')'; the default specifier means that the parameter or option has a default value and is not required.
 TYPE is one of 'string','number','file-in' or 'file-out'; VALUE is a number, one of ('stdin','stdout','stderr') or a token.
 The rest of the line is not parsed and can be used for explanatory text.

 This script shows the relation between the specified parameter names and the fields in the output table.